Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Similar (but not identical) to Ares' AttachEffect, but with some differences and new features.
 The largest difference is that here attached effects are explicitly defined types.
   - `Duration` determines how long the effect lasts for.
 It can be overriden by `DurationOverrides` on TechnoTypes and Warheads.
   - `Cumulative`, if set to true, allows the same type of effect to be applied on same object multiple times, up to `Cumulative.MaxCount` number or with no limit if `Cumulative.MaxCount` is a negative number.
+If the target already has `Cumulative.MaxCount` number of the same effect applied on it, trying to attach another will refresh duration of the attached instance with shortest remaining duration.
   - `Powered` controls whether or not the effect is rendered inactive if the object it is attached to is deactivated (`PoweredUnit` or affected by EMP) or on low power.
 What happens to animation is controlled by `Animation.OfflineAction`.
   - `DiscardOn` accepts a list of values corresponding to conditions where the attached effect should be discarded.
 Defaults to `none`, meaning it is never discarded.
     - `entry`: Discard on exiting the map when entering transports or buildings etc.